SupaxInc/data-structure-and-algorithms/Concepts/HowToSolve_UnionFind.md

     def find(self, p):
         # Path compression
 	        # Make the tree flat by making every node point directly to the root
+	        # Check if the index equals its value (it is its own root node, does not point to another root)
         if self.root[p] != p:
 		       # Recursively find the root and compress path
+		       # Go as deep as possible to find the root node
+              # (the node where its index equals its value)
+              # E.g. [0, 0, 1] , index 2 (root 2) points to index 1, index 1 points to index 0
+                  # 0 is the parent node of all nodes
             self.root[p] = self.find(self.root[p])
         return self.root[p]  # Return the root of the set containing p